MawCeron/csRenamer/README.md

 dotnet run --project csRenamer
 ```

-Alternatively, you can open the solution in Visual Studio and press `F5` to run.
+Alternatively, open the solution in Visual Studio and press `F5` to run.

+> Note: csRenamer is a **packaged WinUI 3 application (MSIX)**.
+> When running via Visual Studio, the app is deployed and launched through Windows, not via a standalone portable `.exe`.

+---

-### Installer
+## Installer

-For regular users, a pre-built Windows installer will be provided — no setup or compilation required.
-Just download, install, and start renaming!
+For regular users, a pre-built Windows installer will be provided using **MSIX packaging** — no manual setup or compilation required.

 > The installer will be available on the [Releases](https://github.com/yourusername/csRenamer/releases) page.

-Additionally, you can download the ZIP file containing the binaries if you prefer not to use the installer.
-Please note that .NET 8 must be installed on your system for the application to run.
+You may also download a ZIP containing the packaged binaries if preferred.
+Please note that the .NET 8 runtime must be installed on your system.

-> You can download the ZIP with the binaries from the [Releases](https://github.com/yourusername/csRenamer/releases) page.
+---

 ## About This Project

 csRenamer is a personal reimplementation of the original **pyRenamer** application.
+The goal is to maintain feature parity while leveraging **WinUI 3** to provide:

+- Native Windows look & feel
+- Better DPI and scaling behavior
+- Proper dark/light theme integration
+- Modern app lifecycle and deployment via MSIX

-It aims to maintain feature parity while taking advantage of the Windows Presentation Foundation (WPF) framework for a polished and responsive user experience.
-It’s built for users who want to perform complex batch renaming without relying on command-line tools.
+The application is built for users who want to perform complex batch renaming tasks without relying on command-line tools, while still keeping performance and clarity.

+---

 ## Future Plans

-Some upcoming features under consideration:
+Planned and potential features include:

 - Music and image file renaming using metadata (ID3, EXIF, etc.)
-- Drag-and-drop file support
+- Drag-and-drop file and folder support
-- Regex-based renaming
+- Regex-based renaming rules
-- Dark mode and UI themes
 - Multi-language UI (localization)
+- Additional preview and safety checks before applying changes